knot-system/knot-daemon/README.md

 ## Updating

-**Important:** Before updating, backup your `config.php`.
+**Important:** Before updating, backup your `config.php` and the `content/` folder.
 Better be safe than sorry.

 Create a new empty file called `update` (or `update.txt`) in the root folder of your installation.
 Then open the website, and append `?update` to the URL to trigger the update process. **Important:** if you don't finish the update, manually delete the `update` (or `update.txt`) file (if the update process finishes, this file gets deleted automatically).

 Follow the steps of the updater.
 It will show you all of the new release notes that happened since your currently installed version - read them carefully, especially at the moment, because some things will change and may need manual intervention.

-After updating, open your website; this will trigger the setup process again, that creates some missing files.
-Then check if everything works as expected.
+After updating, check if everything works as expected.

 ### manual update